Below is a list of representative verdicts and settlements from recent years:

 Verdict for Plaintiff in the amount of $17,500.00 for negligent repair of transmission and fraud.

-- 10. Infant Child vs. Convenience store - Confidential settlement for policy limits
+- 10. Infant Child vs. Convenience Store - Confidential settlement (Policy limits)

 Mother of infant child brought action for wrongful death of her baby's father against a local convenience store which had sold beer to an underage driver.
 Proof was developed after suit was filed that the store had history of selling to minors.
 Driver ultimately admitted that he was intoxicated from beer purchased from the store.
 Insurance policy limits were paid for the minor child to be held in trust.